jcheroske/react-with-timer-hoc/README.md

 #### HOC configuration options

-* delay: Optional.
+* `delay`: Optional.
 Number of milliseconds, after timer is started, before timer will expire.
 If omitted, must be passed in as a prop, or passed as an argument to `startTimer()`
-* onTimeout: Optional.
+* `onTimeout`: Optional.
 Function to be called when timer expires.
   Invoked with the current props object.
-* options: Optional.
+* `options`: Optional.
 An object with zero or more of the following keys:
   * `cancelPropName`: Rename the `cancelTimer` prop.
   * `finishPropName`: Rename the `finishTimer` prop.
   * `passedProps`: Determines which props are passed to the wrapped